 One thing is for sure – Kiwis like to travel.
 If you have planned a trip in the coming months, in New Zealand or overseas, then here are some simple ways to ensure that you don’t come back with any excess baggage.

-- Whether traveling by plane, ferry or car, pack your own food
+- Whether travelling by plane, ferry or car, pack your own food

 Make gluten-free sandwiches, wraps, rice crackers with cheese or hummus, tubs of salad, and veggie sticks; include fruit, nuts, and seeds.
 Make your own low sugar cereal bars, oat bars or protein bars.
 You’ll resist the temptation to buy high-fat fast food – and also save a fortune.
 You will find recipe ideas for snacks at the bottom of this post.